Coronado National Memorial: Exploring a Lesser-Known Arizona Gem

 Other Places to Visit in the Area

-When coming to the southeast Arizona area, there are several places to visit and see.
-The closest cities to the Coronado National Memorial are Sierra Vista, Bisbee, and Tombstone.
-This area has so much history for you to explore, so why don’t you come and stay awhile.
+There are several places to visit and see in the southeast Arizona area.
+Sierra Vista, Bisbee, and Tombstone are the closest cities to the Coronado National Memorial.
+This area has so much history for you to explore, so why don’t you come and stay a while?
 Learn about the Buffalo Soldiers that were in operation in Arizona after the Civil War.
 Take a tour of a mine or a ghost tour in Bisbee.
-See a cowboy gun-fight at the O.K.
+See a cowboy gunfight at the O.K.
 Corral in Tombstone.

 If you want to stay in the area, look at the offerings at Booking.com for these cities.